ofiscarlett/ofiscarlett/README.md

 ## 🛠️ Projects
 - **Python** - Machine learing, computer version and data anyalsis.
   - **Trading View notification to Telegram** - A personal project automating stock market notifications.
 Configured TradingView for technical analysis and integrated it with Telegram to deliver alerts, minimizing the need for constant stock monitoring.

--**Kotlin**
+- **Kotlin**
   - **Drone Project for Oulu local Company** - We get a project use kotlin to control drone function.
 Help local shooting center can easierr retrive drone videos, photo and send to their customers.
 (Ongoing)
  [Ruutinkangas Drone Project](https://github.com/ofiscarlett/RuutikangasProject)
   - **Helper and Helps App** - It is a android phone app used kotlin to program.
 This app is for busy parents to find some short time nanny to help them.
 [HelpAndHelpersApp](https://github.com/MobileDevelopmentProject-Group2/HelpAndHelpersApp)